Faculty/Staff Tuition Benefit

 Eligible dependents use of the benefit is limited to the campus at which the employee works.
 Please note that the tuition benefit program is not the same as the scholarship offered for dependents of faculty and staff of the Boulder campus.
 Information about the scholarship can be found online on the Office of Financial Aid website.

 Update: A provision of the American Taxpayer Relief Act, passed by Congress on January 1, 2013, provides permanent extension of the exclusion for employer provided educational assistance (IRC section 127).
 No changes will be made to the taxation of the faculty/staff tuition benefit.
 Please contact Payroll and Benefits Services with any questions about whether you or your dependent’s use of the benefit will be taxed.

 How to use the benefit

-- To apply for the tuition assistance benefit, the employee must complete the Tuition Benefit Application form (available on the Payroll & Benefit Services (PBS) website) and submit it to PBS who will verify the eligibility of the employee or the dependent, and the availability of credit hours for the year.
-Please refer to the PBS website for documents needed to verify dependent eligibility.
+- To apply for the tuition assistance benefit, the employee must complete the Tuition Benefit Application form (available on the Employee Services website) and submit it to Employee Services who will verify the eligibility of the employee or the dependent, and the availability of credit hours for the year.
+Please refer to the Employee Services website for documents needed to verify dependent eligibility.

 - An application for admission to the university must be submitted to the Admissions Office if the person using the benefit is not a continuing student (enrolled in any of the three preceding semesters).
 Please refer to How to Apply for Tuition Waiver Benefit to determine if you need to submit an application for admission.

 - Once eligibility is established, the approved employee or eligible dependent must wait until the first day of the semester and then register via MyCUInfo.
 As long as all procedures have been followed and the class is eligible to be waived, the Bursar’s Offices will credit the tuition assistance to the tuition bill prior to the tuition due date for that class.

 - Courses offered through Continuing Education, audited courses, Extended Studies, Outreach Programs, Study Abroad and/or non-credit courses do not qualify.